-Registration entitles the entrepreneur to act as a seller of goods declared as sustainable within the meaning of Directive (EU) 2018/2001.
+Registration entitles the entrepreneur to act as a seller of goods declared as sustainable within the meaning of Revised Directive (EU) 2018/2001.
 The registration number issued must always be given in connection with such business activities.

 AMA publishes the names of registered companies on its website.
-The purpose of the publication is to enable companies who purchase sustainable feedstock to verify that the registration number according to form NH-U1 is correct and that the seller has a valid AMA registration.
+The purpose of the publication is to enable companies who purchase sustainable feedstock, in the sense of the PZ, to verify that the registration number according to form NH-U1 is correct and that the seller has a valid AMA registration.
 In addition, AMA publishes a summary audit report after annual registration / monitoring inspection from economic operators.